 Jason Borelli writes from his time at New York Comic Con:

-The Hunting Accident was released this September from First Second.
-The listed price is $34.99.
+Pashmina was released earlier this month from First Second Books.
+The cover price is $16.99.